Regulation Sanctions

 The best way to avoid sanctions is to be well aware of the rules and to follow them daily.

-The City of Pointe-Claire has adopted a new water regulation to comply with that of the City of Montreal, in effect since 2013.
-But beyond this, this initiative is part of axis 3 of the City's Strategic Plan, which aims for ecological transition and resilience.
+The City of Pointe-Claire has adopted a new water by-law to comply with the one implemented by the City of Montreal since 2013.
+This is also one of various City initiative stemming from its 2023-2030 Strategic Plan, which aims for ecological transition and resilience.

-This regulation is part of the concrete actions implemented to reduce the ecological footprint of our community, notably by limiting the consumption of drinking water to better protect and preserve this essential resource.
+This regulation is part of the concrete actions put into place that will help reduce the ecological footprint of our community, notably by limiting the consumption of drinking water and better protecting and preserving this essential resource.

-To achieve this, the City needs everyone's participation.
-By adopting better consumption habits and reducing the amount of water used per household, we contribute to more responsible and sustainable water management across the entire territory.
+To achieve this, the City needs residents to adopt better consumption habits and reduce the amount of water used per household.